September 3, 2025

 10:45-11:45

-Washington State is taking bold steps to ensure mental health parity by aligning public and private insurance systems to provide equitable access to behavioral health care.
-This panel will explore how the state is enforcing mental health parity laws, including the Mental Health Parity Act, and advancing legislation such as House Bill 1432 to standardize medical necessity criteria across insurers.
+Washington State is taking bold steps to ensure behavioral health parity by aligning public and private insurance systems to provide equitable access to behavioral healthcare.
+This panel will explore how the state is enforcing behavioral health parity laws, including the Mental Health Parity Act, and advancing legislation such as House Bill 1432 to standardize medical necessity criteria across insurers.
 Panelists will discuss efforts to integrate Medicaid with private coverage to streamline access, reduce disparities, and enhance transparency.

 11:45-12:45